dendibakh/perf-book/chapters/15-Epilog/15-1 Acknowledgements.md

 [TODO]: technical reviewers and proofreaders: Amir Aupov, Charles-Francois Natali

-[TODO]: ask for permission
+[TODO]: ask for permission.
 I would like to thank my manager at Intel for giving me time slots to work on this book.

 Last but not least, thanks to my family, who were patient enough to tolerate me missing weekend trips and evening walks.
 Without their support, I wouldn't have finished this book.